 Youth Pathway Planning Program

-The Youth Pathway Planning Program supports young people (16-25 years) with the completion of education, developing work skills and achieving and maintaining positive life outcomes.
+The Youth Pathway Planning Program supports young people (16-25 years) with the completion of education, developing work skills, finding employment and achieving positive social outcomes.

 Youth Advisory Network (YAN)

-Membership of the Youth Advisory Network (YAN) is open to young people aged 18-25 years after an application and interview process.
-YAN fosters leadership, the participation of young people within their communities, and acts as a voice for young people on local and global issues and events.
+Membership of the Youth Advisory Network (YAN) is open to young people aged 18-25 years through an application and interview process.
+YAN fosters leadership, the participation of young people within their communities and provides a voice for young people on local and global issues and events.

 As a YAN Member, there are opportunities to participate and facilitate information sharing forums and workshops that promote healthy lifestyles.
 Members meet once a month to share ideas, plan activities and support other young people.

 YAN Activities regularly include Harmony Day, Palm Sunday Walk for Refugees, activities and outings, young leaders’ camps, youth workshops and conferences, participation in Youth Week and Youth Makers’ markets.

 For more information on any of the Youth Programs, please call the office on 6332 2211.